tconfrey/BrainTool/_posts/2022-03-10-Five-tools-for-browser-productivity.md

 ## Session Managers
 A step up in terms of complexity, are session managers, which save and manage sets of tabs geared to a particular purpose.
 [Session Buddy](https://chrome.google.com/webstore/detail/session-buddy/edacconmaakjimmfgnblocblbcdcpbko) lets you see and manage open tabs, save sets of tabs into a named session and restore previous sessions.
 [Tabs Outliner](https://chrome.google.com/webstore/detail/tabs-outliner/eggkanocgddhmamlbiijnphhppkpkmkl) shows a side panel window with a hierarchical representation of sessions, windows and tabs with associated notes.
 Live and historical sessions are intermingled.

 Worth noting here is the "tab groups" feature in most modern browsers.
 [Tab groups](https://blog.google/products/chrome/manage-tabs-with-google-chrome/) provide a visual color-coded and named grouping of tabs which can be collapsed to save space in the tab row.
-They can be considered an in-browser session.
+They can be used to create an in-browser session.

 <img src="../../../site/postAssets/Five Tools/TabGroups.png" alt="browser tab groups">
 BrainTool (BT) can fill the role of a session manager with tree functionality similar to TabsOutliner and the ability to save and restore sets of annotated tabs.
 By default BT groups tabs for a topic into a tab group.